Active Substance: irbesartan / hydrochlorothiazide

-CoAprovel is taken by mouth, with or without food.
 The dose of CoAprovel to be used depends on the dose of irbesartan or hydrochlorothiazide that the patient was taking before.
 Doses higher than 300 mg irbesartan and 25 mg hydrochlorothiazide once a day are not recommended.
-CoAprovel may be added to other treatments for hypertension.
+CoAprovel may be added to some other treatments for hypertension.

 How does CoAprovel work?

 CoAprovel contains two active substances, irbesartan and hydrochlorothiazide.